Blackfell/blackfell.github.io/_pages/about.md

 I mentor people moving into the field of Information Security both formally and informally and take great pleasure in helping others learn and understand technical concepts.
 This site is designed to help with that to a degree and I'm always happy to add more or different content, or provide individual support if appropriate; if you're thinking about this, why not get in touch?

 ### Speaking and Communication
 I also enjoy speaking on security and am a firm believer that security concepts and technology shouldn't be fenced off from non-technical people; all problems in technology are simple, if you look at them from the right perspective.
-I take great pleasure in teachning and comjunicating security issues at all levels; if this is somethign I can help you with, why not get in touch?
+I take great pleasure in teaching and communicating security issues at all levels; if this is something I can help you with, why not get in touch?

 ### Something I haven't thought of